pbrisbin/vim-syntax-shakespeare/README.md

 `./after/syntax` into your `~/.vim/syntax` and `~/.vim/after/syntax`
 directories.

-Be sure to set the filetypes by extension in your `~/.vimrc`.
+Be sure to set the filetypes by extension in your `~/.vimrc`:

+    au BufEnter *.hamlet  setlocal filetype=hamlet
+    au BufEnter *.cassius setlocal filetype=cassius
+    au BufEnter *.julius  setlocal filetype=julius

 ### Todo